 In June 2013, the FDA released a message regarding the potential harm that Novantrone can have on the heart's pumping action.
 Individuals who have or will be taking this drug must have their heart tested before treatment and every year thereafter, even after discontinuing with Novantrone.
-To view the full message, please visit http://mymsaa.org/ news-msaa/911-fda-statement-novantrone.
+To view the full message, please visit mymsaa.org/ novantrone-fda.

-Tysabri® (natalizumab)
+Tysabri[®] (natalizumab)

-Company: Biogen Idec and Elan Pharmaceuticals, Inc.
+Company: Biogen and Elan Pharmaceuticals, Inc.

-Administered via intravenous infusion every four weeks in TOUCH programauthorized infusion centers; dose is 300 mg

-Approved for individuals with relapsing types of MS
+- Administered via intravenous infusion every four weeks in TOUCH program-authorized infusion centers; dose is 300 mg - Approved for individuals with relapsing types of MS

-This drug is generally recommended for patients who have not responded adequately to, or who cannot tolerate, another treatment for MS, although its use is evolving as described below.
+This drug was originally recommended for patients who have not responded adequately to, or who cannot tolerate, another treatment for MS, although its use is evolving through new study findings as specified in the FDA's label changes, described later in this section.

 This laboratory-produced monoclonal antibody acts against a molecule involved in the activation and function of lymphocytes (immune-system cells produced to fight infection and disease) and their migration into the central nervous system (CNS).
-Recent data suggest that it may also enhance remyelination and stabilize damage to the myelin sheath (the protective covering of the nerves).